This is an unofficial fan-generated spec script, transcribed from the completed TV episode. Posted April 10, 2019.

 I remember very well.
 I saw you.
 I'd heard so much talk.
 "The best in the world, no one can stop him."
 I didn't believe it, to be honest.
 But I must say, when you rushed through the breach and started cutting people down...

-He puts one foot on the steps, with a pointed look at the Mountain, and leans toward Jaime with a look of sincere admiration.
+He puts one foot up on the dais steps, and leans toward Jaime with a look of sincere admiration.

 It was glorious.
 Like a dance.